piechartssuck/courses/content/tasks/_index.md

 </div>

+## Submission Formatting

+When submitting any task, please

+-   put your name in the upper left-hand corner

+-   use the following format: first initial + last name + exact name of the task.
+For example if I were submitting the week 2 deliverable, the it should be named

+    > `aroy Establish a Sampling Frame.docx`

+    or

+    > `aroy Establish a Sampling Frame.pdf`

 ## Academic Calendar and Availibility

 You can view the weeks of instruction on the [WVU Office of the Provost site](https://provost.wvu.edu/academic-calendar/weeks-of-instruction).
 Please note that I will have limited availability between Nov 9th - 12th and Nov 28th - Dec 9th.